skk1007/Java-SpringBoot-ERP-Project/README.md

 # SpringBoot sky beauty ERP
 Project Introduction:

+It is a personal side-project for study.
+This Java based system can help enterprise internal users to improve work efficiency.
 As a skincare product company, there are a lot of data to be processed everyday.
-The ERP system can help employees to improve work efficiency.
-It includes employee personal information page, sales record page, and finance page, etc.
+It includes employee personal information page, sales record page, and finance page, etc. The project will update more applications including Redis and RabbitMQ.
-Will update redis and RabbitMQ application later.
 <hr>
 Major Tech:
 Java + SpringBoot + MySQL + JPA + Typescript + React + AWS EC2 RDS + Maven + nginx